rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/systemTime.md

 ###Latency
-Once the sntpServerIp tag is parsed RhoElements will request the time from the SNTP server immediately, however the clock will not be updated until a response is received.
+Once the SntpServerIP tag is parsed RhoElements will request the time from the SNTP server immediately, however the clock will not be updated until a response is received.
 Network latency and connectivity issues can all affect the speed and success with which this tag is actioned.

 ###Proxy Settings
-Windows Mobile 5.0 will not allow you to obtain SNTP time when requesting via a proxy server, it is recommended the proxy is bypassed for this to work.
+Windows Mobile 5.0 or above will not allow you to obtain SNTP time when requesting via a proxy server, it is recommended the proxy is bypassed for this to work.

 ###Time Zone